Skip to main content

 Comments

-This simple chamberstick has a shaft made of rolled sheet iron, seamed at the site of a side ejector, now missing.
+This simple chamberstick has a shaft made of rolled sheet iron, seamed at the site of a side ejector, which is now missing.
 The drip pan at the top is a separate piece of metal soldered to the shaft.
 At the bottom, the shaft attaches to a small dome, itself attached to the large round pan.
-A cylindrical handle attaches to the lip of the pan.
-The metal edges are folded.
+A cylindrical handle attaches to the sidewall of the pan.
+The rim of the pan and the edges of the handle have tightly folded metal edges.
+They are not rolled as common on 18th and early 19th century example.
+The candle shaft is also noticeably longer than those of the earlier period.

 Chambersticks of this design resemble the more common “hogscraper” candlestick form (see, e.g., accession nos.
-1959.3800, 1959.3890, and 1955.48) and were likely made by the same shops.
-Given the long time span of those candlesticks (c.
-1770 to after the mid-19th century), it is difficult to date this example.
-Given its condition and consequent lack of use, it was likely made late in the time span.
+1959.3800, 1959.3890, and 1955.48).
+Those candlesticks were in production for a long time (c.
+1770 to after the mid-19th century), but this chamberstick appears to have been made later.
+Its condition and lack of use are consistent with a late date.